driscoll42/data-communities/README.md

 <!-- omit in toc -->
 #  Data Communities

 A curated list of Data communities for engineers, developers, project managers, and those just curious in data!
-Inspited by [Awesome Discord Communities](https://github.com/mhxion/awesome-discord-communities)  [This Dot's Tech Community Slacks](https://github.com/thisdot/tech-community-slacks) and [This Dot's Tech Community Slacks](https://github.com/thisdot/tech-community-slacks) but with a focus on data.
+Inspited by [Awesome Discord Communities](https://github.com/mhxion/awesome-discord-communities)  and [This Dot's Tech Community Slacks](https://github.com/thisdot/tech-community-slacks) but with a focus on data.

 <!-- omit in toc -->
 ## Contents